 Our therapy alliance

-In the first 5 sessions the goal is to decide whether psychotherapy is necessary and what the goals shall be.
-These so-called trial sessions also give us the chance to check whether we can work well as a team.
-Usually 2 or 3 sessions are enough to judge whether we can be optimistic about working together.
-After 5 sessions general goals should be clear and will be discussed and possibly altered in the course of therapy.
-Your openness, honesty and cooperation are all essential for the success of the therapy.
-Since studies show clearly that the quality of the therapy relationship is extremely important for the success of a therapy, any questions that you have about our work together are of utmost importance and I ask that you talk about them with me openly.
+In the first 5 sessions the goal is to decide whether psychotherapy is necessary and what our focus can be.
+These so-called trial sessions also give us the chance to check whether we fit well with one another.
+Usually 2 or 3 sessions are enough to judge whether we can be optimistic about creating a high-quality therapy relationship with one another.
+After 5 sessions general goals should be clear and will be discussed and possibly altered or refined in the course of therapy.
+Within the first 5 sessions, the therapy relationship can be discontinued without naming reasons.

-Everything that supports you in dealing with the content of our sessions between the appointments (e.g. diary entries, notes or recordings from sessions, additional reading, carrying out behavioural experiments outside the therapy room, relaxation exercises, self-observation) helps you profit from therapy.
-Fundamentally psychotherapy is a form of helping you to help yourself and can therefore be hard but rewarding work for you!
-It is important to plan extra time between sessions to make this possible if you wish to profit significantly from our work together.
-Good therapy work has as its fundament your readiness to be active and interested in strengthening your well-being and openness to anything that supports you in taking care of yourself in a sustainable and loving way.
+Fundamentally psychotherapy is a form of helping you to help yourself and can therefore be difficult but rewarding for you!
+It is important to plan extra time between sessions to make this possible so that the value of the therapy has a chance to unfold.
+The most important fundament for good therapy is your readiness to be curious and active in strengthening your well-being in a sustainable and kind way.

 Availability in crises